 I got invited to an exclusive media discussion on the topic of Female Sexual Dysfunction (FSD).
 One of the event’s key resource persons was no less than the renowned sexual therapist and psychologist Dr. Margarita Holmes.
 You would probably recognize her from her advice column on Rappler.
 The press release invitation immediately caught my interest, as I am all too aware of the problem of FSD.
 Hearing about it brought me back to this one time I was playing a game of “Never Have I Ever” with my former officemates.
 You know that game where someone asks a question, and you are supposed to take a shot of alcoholic drink if your response is on the positive?
 The questions are usually along the lines of “Never have I ever experienced a three-some.”
-You take a shot if you have actually experienced having a three-some.
+You take a shot if you have actually experienced having a three-some (No, no one drank to this. hahah!).
 Much like Truth or Consequence games, the conversation can get pretty personal.

 And so there we were, getting drunk as the game advanced, and getting a little too personal.
 My officemates suddenly started talking about this lubricant they passed around.
 I was shocked because some of them were pretty much my age.
 I was like, “Why would you need a lubricant?”
 I was looking around hoping to find someone who would express as much shock as I did.
 All I got were blank looks.
 I realized then that it was quite a common problem.
 And I do remember my female officemates talking about how they have to push themselves to have sex with their husbands (or their husbands do the pushing), because they do not really enjoy it.
 A pretty sad picture they painted.